-Expected concrete output or intervention Relevant laws, regulations, standards and procedures Compliance, procedure and authorizing office Potential risks and impacts identified during proposal preparation 3.1 Technical studies - EIA, ESSS Scoping, and Engineering and hydrological studies- required for flood protection in the selected areas Related laws: • Law on Land • Law on Water • Urban Development Law • Disaster Management Law • Building Code ToRs to be issued by the executing entity and discussed with relevant government stakeholders prior to issue/advertisement A competitive process will be undertaken to select a firm with the relevant knowledge, expertise and experience to undertake the studies with full legal compliance The selected contractor will enter into a contract that stipulates the laws and a contractual requirement to maintain full legal compliance The contract implementation will be closely monitored by the Project Management Unit, who will reserve the right to flag any legal compliance risks or issues Risk that the technical studies do not actively consider AF Environmental and Social Policy principles.
+Expected concrete output or intervention Relevant laws, regulations, standards and procedures Compliance, procedure and authorizing office Potential risks and impacts identified during proposal preparation 3.1 Technical studies - EIA, ESSS Scoping, and Engineering and hydrological studies- required for flood protection in the selected areas Related laws: • Law on Land • Law on Water • Urban Development Law • Disaster Management Law • Building Code ToRs to be issued by the executing entity and discussed with relevant government stakeholders prior to issue/advertisement A competitive process will be undertaken to select a firm with the relevant knowledge, expertise and experience to undertake the studies with full legal compliance The selected contractor will enter into a contract that stipulates the laws and a contract ual requirement to maintain full legal compliance The contract implementation will be closely monitored by the Project Management Unit, who will reserve the right to flag any legal compliance risks or issues Risk that the technical studies do not actively consider AF Environmental and Social Policy principles.
 Mitigation - Consideration of AF Environmental and Social principles will be a contractual obligation for the contractor.

-3.2.
-Flood protection infrastructure developed in response to climate change related flood impacts: 1.540 km retention wall, 5.578 km urban drainage constructed, and 1.781 km drainage repaired Sukhbaatar District Khoroo 18, 20, 15, 16.
-2.182 km of flood protection canals constructed in Songinokhairkhan District Khoroo 4, 5, 26 and 27 Related laws: • Law on Land • Law on Water • Urban Development Law • Disaster Management Law • Building Code Norms & Standards: • Basic Procedure for Hydrotechnical Construction Design BND-33-01-03 • River Hydrotechnical Construction BND-33- 01-05 • Hydrotechnical Construction BND-33-04- 09 • Capacity and Performance of Hydrotechnical Construction BND-33-04- 09 • Capacity and Performance of Hydrotechnical Construction BND-33-05-09 • Concrete and Ferroconcrete Structure for Hydrotechnical Construction BND-33- 05-09 • Norms and Regulations for Estimation of Hydrological Characteristics BND- 201-14-86 Engineering design stage: 1.
-ToRs to be issued by the executing entity and discussed with relevant government stakeholders prior to issue/advertisement 2.
-A competitive process will be undertaken to select a firm with the relevant knowledge, expertise and experience to undertake the studies with full legal compliance 3.
-The selected contractor will enter into a contract that stipulates the laws and a contractual requirement to maintain full legal compliance 4.
-The contract implementation will be closely monitored by the Project Management Unit, who will reserve the right to flag any legal compliance risks or issues Construction phase 1.
-Selection of the construction company, separate from the design company 2.
-Contractual process with the construction company that follows the same principles as in selection of the design company (i.e., ensures legal compliance through contractual provisions) 3.
-Contract for supervision, which details out legal compliance requirements, giving the supervisor a mandate to check and ensure continued legal compliance 4.
-Further monitoring of the construction by the Project Management Unit Activities under these outputs trigger the following risks under the AF's Environmental and Social Policy --- --- -- ---
+Table 6.
+Compliance with laws and national technical standards infrastructure developed in response to climate change related flood impacts: 1.540 km retention wall, 5.578 km urban drainage constructed, and 1.781 km drainage repaired Sukhbaatar District Khoroo 18, 20, 15, 16.
+2.182 km of flood protection canals constructed in Songinokhairkhan District Khoroo 4, 5, 26 and 27 Law on Land Law on Water Urban Development Law Disaster Management Law Building Code Norms &amp; Standards: Basic Procedure for Hydrotechnical Construction Design BND-33-01-03 River Hydrotechnical Construction BND-33- 01-05 Hydrotechnical Construction Foundation BND-33-04- 09 Capacity and Performance of Hydrotechnical Construction BND-33- 05-09 Concrete and Ferroconcrete Structure for Hydrotechnical Construction BND-33- 05-09 Norms and Regulations for Estimation of Hydrological Characteristics BND- 201-14-86 ToRs to be issued by the executing entity and discussed with relevant government stakeholders prior to issue/advertisement A competitive process will be undertaken to select a firm with the relevant knowledge, expertise and experience to undertake the studies with full legal compliance The selected contractor will enter into a contract that stipulates the laws and a contract unal requirement to maintain full legal compliance The contract implementation will be closely monitored by the Project Management Unit, who will reserve the right to flag any legal compliance risks or issues Construction phase Selection of the construction company, separate from the design company Contractual process with the construction company that follows the same principles as in selection of the design company (i.e., ensures legal compliance through contractual provisions) Contract for supervision, which details out legal compliance Further monitoring of the construction by the Project Management Unit these outputs trigger the following risks under the AF's Environmental and Social Policy --- -- --- --